im-sandbox-mattm/copilot-workshop-foundations/handouts/module-04.2/README.md

 2. ask Copilot for a prioritized smell analysis
 3. review whether the response names concrete issues in this file
 4. do not refactor yet; first decide which issue is the best low-risk target

+*Multi-step and evaluative — this is the one exercise that calls for literal Plan mode.*

 ### Prompt